Describing Trotterized Time Evolutions on Noisy Quantum Computers via Static Effective Lindbladians: Numerical Verification

-We now demonstrate the accuracy of our results by comparing the time evolution of an actual quantum circuit with the noisy algorithm model we have discussed in the previous section.
+In order to verify the accuracy of the formulas we have derived in the previous section, we have tested the time evolution of our noisy algorithm model against the exact time evolution of the quantum circuit from which it was derived, for a variety of example circuits.
+We have found good agreement in all of the cases we have tested.
+We display the results of one such test here.
 We will focus on the example circuit displayed in Figure~\ref{fig:ex}, intended as a toy model for a circuit which could be analyzed with our methods.
 Such a circuit may correspond to the digital simulation of the time evolution of the transverse field Ising model,

 defined on a chain of four spins.
 We assume that small angle Ising terms and small angle single qubit rotations along the X-axis are natively available on the device hardware.
 However, in contrast, we assume that only special large angles (for example, multiples of $\pi / 2$) are available for rotations and interactions along the Y and Z directions.
 Therefore, the use of Hadamard gates is necessary in order to implement rotations and interactions along more than one axis, which could be placed around either the Ising terms, or the single qubit terms.
 In this example, they are placed around the Ising terms, in order to accomplish an Ising interaction along the Z axis.